githubutilities/SYSUH3C/README.md

 # H3C Client For SYSU East Campus

-> NOTE: Tested in OSX.
+> NOTE: Because a bug exists in my modified fork of [YaH3C](https://github.com/githubutilities/YaH3C).
+Thus, I rewrote H3C in C to avoid the bug of `pcap` in python.
+Tested in OSX.

 # Installation